Bounds for Algebraic Gossip on Graphs: Can Be Unboundedly Faster Than or

-\begin{proof} We are interested in a lower bound, so we will consider the minimum number of round to complete the task.
-The center node could finish the algorithm after one round since all other nodes will send (\push) to it their messages and in the best case all these messages will be \emph{helpful}, so we ignore this phase.
+\begin{proof} We are interested in a lower bound, so we will consider the minimum number of rounds to complete the task.
+The center node can finish the algorithm after one round since all other nodes will send (\push) to it their messages and in the best case all these messages will be \emph{helpful}, so we ignore this phase.
 Now, the center node should send (\push) to every other node $n-1$ independent linear equations.
 In the synchronous time model, the center node wakes up exactly once in a round.
-Thus, the number of rounds needed to \push $n-1$ messages to all the $n-1$ other nodes is at least $(n-1)\cdot(n-1)$ with probability $1$. \end{proof}
+Thus, the number of rounds needed to \push $n-1$ messages to all the $n-1$ other nodes is at least $(n-1)\cdot(n-1)$ with probability $1$.
+In the asynchronous model, the center node will wake up in a given timeslot with probability $1/n$; thus, it will need $\Omega(n\cdot(n-1)\cdot(n-1))$ timeslots (to \push $n-1$ messages to all the $n-1$ other nodes) in expectation and with the high probability (sum of $n$ independent geometric random variables).
+Thus, for both time models, the number of rounds needed is $\Omega(n^2)$. \end{proof}